jlduan/fba/docs/tutorials/phage-atac/PRJNA661457/tutorial.rst

        -cb_rc \
        -n 10000

-This library is built using the `Chromium Single Cell ATAC Reagent Kits`_ and sequenced on Illumina NextSeq 500.
+This library is constructed using the `Chromium Single Cell ATAC Reagent Kits`_ and sequenced on Illumina NextSeq 500.
 The GC content of cell barcodes (read 2) are quite even.